 Itaú Corpbanca Files Material Event Notice announcing the Placement of Bonds in the local market

-/EIN News/ -- SANTIAGO, Chile, Nov.
-04, 2022 (GLOBE NEWSWIRE) -- ITAÚ CORPBANCA (NYSE: ITCB; SSE: ITAUCORP) announced that it filed today a Material Event Notice with the Chilean Commission for the Financial Market reporting on this date, the settlement and placement of Itaú Corpbanca dematerialized and bearer bonds in the local market, charged to the Line of Bonds registered in the Securities Registry of the CMF, under No. 3/2022.
+SANTIAGO, Chile, Nov.
+04, 2022 (GLOBE NEWSWIRE) -- ITAÚ CORPBANCA ITCBITAUCORP)) announced that it filed today a Material Event Notice with the Chilean Commission for the Financial Market reporting on this date, the settlement and placement of Itaú Corpbanca dematerialized and bearer bonds in the local market, charged to the Line of Bonds registered in the Securities Registry of the CMF, under No. 3/2022.

 The specific conditions of placement were as follows: